alanqoudif/ITP-mec/README_UserInfoCollector.md

-# Demo1 - User Information Program
+# UserInfoCollector - User Information Program

 ## What it does